A lot happens...

 Oct 18, 2016 5:21 am

-I have learned an awful lot from many people who are dealing with the loss of a loved one either recently or years back.
+I have learned an awful lot from many people who are dealing with the loss of a loved one, either recently or years back.
 Circumstances surrounding each one's loss can be vastly different, but at the core is a clear commonality: permanent separation.
-Cancer was the invited visitor in our house and we made due with his mischief for 11 years.
-Now, it's gone any my next unwelcome guest is grief.
-We had many ways to cope with cancer but Grief...another story.
-It brings many sidekicks with it and it cannot be easily removed.
-As the months unfold I will know more about handling Grief and I truly appreciate what's shared on these pages and in other fora.
+Cancer was the uninvited visitor in our house, and we made do with his mischief for 11 years.
+Now, it's gone and my next unwelcome guest is grief.
+We had many ways to cope with cancer, but grief... that's another story.
+It brings many sidekicks with it and cannot be easily removed.
+As the months unfold, I will know more about handling grief and I truly appreciate what's shared on these pages and in other fora.
 Thanks for your support.

 PB/John